The Movement for Reform Judaism’s mission:

 Akiva School is under the auspices of the Reform and Liberal Movements and Clore Tikva Primary School and Clore Shalom School are under Reform, Liberal and Masorti auspices.
 The Movement sponsors the RSY-Netzer youth movement and supports JCoSS: the Jewish Community Secondary School.

-There are 41 Reform synagogues in England, Scotland and Wales.
+There are 42 Reform communities in England, Scotland and Wales.
 Click here to locate your nearest Reform synagogue.

 Our Relationship With Israel